What is Foreign Direct Investment (FDI)?

 - Labour Skills: Some industries require highly skilled labour.
 Therefore, multinational companies will invest in a country that offers low wages for high productivity.

 - Tax Rates: Investing in countries with low tax rates is always an attractive option for multinationals.
-This way, they can maximize their profit returns without worrying about high tax.
+This way, they can maximize their profit returns without worrying about high taxes.

 - Exchange Rate: If the exchange rate is weak in a host country, it attracts more FDI because it becomes cheaper for a multinational to purchase assets in that country.
 However, a high exchange rate could discourage investment.